-As used in this Agreement, "we," "us," and "our" refer to Esurance Property and Casualty Insurance Company (herein referred to as "Esurance").
-"You" and "your" refer to the named insured(s) identified in the Declarations Page ("Declarations Page"), and any spouse of the named insured who resides in the same household.
-"Insurance Policy Documents" collectively refers to your original application, this Agreement, and all forms, endorsements, and notices issued to you by us, which we are required by law to provide you in writing.
+As used in this Terms and Conditions Agreement ("Agreement"), "we," "us," and "our" refer to Esurance Insurance Company (herein referred to as "Esurance").
+"You" and "your" refer to the named insured(s) identified in the application for insurance ("Application"), and any spouse or registered domestic partner of the named insured who resides in the same household.
+"Insurance Policy Documents" collectively refers to your Application, this Agreement, and all forms, endorsements, and notices issued to you by us, which we are required by law to provide you in writing.

 Disclosure of Fees